Why’s It Taking So Long for Charlotteans to Get COVID-19 Results Back?

 The results of COVID-19 tests in Charlotte, which just a few months ago took as little as 24 hours, now take up to a week to return because of high demand and a shortage of vital chemicals used in processing.
 It’s a problem in cities nationwide as the number of cases and demand for tests grow.

-The delay in test results for people who aren’t hospitalized “doesn’t give us the information we need to contact-trace and case-investigate those individuals in a timely fashion,” Mecklenburg County Public Health Director Dr. Gibbie Harris told county commissioners Tuesday.
+The delay in test results for people who aren’t hospitalized “doesn’t give us the information we need to contact-trace and case-investigate those individuals in a timely fashion,” Mecklenburg County Public Health Director Dr. Gibbie Harris told county commissioners.
 “We’re working with the state to try to find other options for laboratory testing, but also to work with those labs to increase their capacity.”

 Processing labs are running short of chemical “reagents” used to process the tests, Dr. Mandy Cohen, secretary of the North Carolina Department of Health and Human Services, said during a news conference last week.
 The federal government needs to help the state’s labs acquire the chemicals needed, Cohen says.
 The Associated Press reports that Cohen and N.C.
-Gov. Roy Cooper spoke to U.S. Health and Human Services Secretary Alex Azar about that need on Monday.
+Gov. Roy Cooper spoke to U.S. Health and Human Services Secretary Alex Azar about that need in July.

 Charlotte magazine reached out to DHHS for an update on that process.
 Spokeswoman Kelly Haight’s response: